IRLL/IntroToRobotics_old/README.md

 ta_robotics
 ===========

-Starting code for various labs
+Starting code for various labs.
+See the [wiki] (https://github.com/irwineffect/ta_robotics/wiki) for information about various labs

 #Getting Started
-Run the following commands to get setup
+Run the following commands to get set up with everything.

 To clone this repo:
 ```